ishaangowda03/Analysing-the-Stock-Market-using-Chaos-Theorum/README.md

 # Modeling the Stock Market Using Chaos Theory

 An independent quantitative finance project exploring whether chaos theory can be used to model and predict stock price movements.
-The analysis applies mathematical frameworks from nonlinear dynamics — including the Hénon map, Lyapunov exponents, fractal analysis, and Monte Carlo simulation — to real market data for Microsoft (MSFT) and Amazon (AMZN).
+The analysis applies mathematical frameworks from nonlinear dynamics, including the Hénon map, Lyapunov exponents, fractal analysis, and Monte Carlo simulation, to real market data for Microsoft (MSFT) and Amazon (AMZN).

 ---